Stop! Your Lease Extension in Great Ayton Could Be FREE

 A Great Ayton lease depreciates with the years remaining on the lease.

-Great Ayton property with a lease extension has roughly the same value as a freehold
+Great Ayton property with a lease extension is almost the same value as a freehold

 Lender Requirement